 Step 3: Apply glue to the bag base and press the head gently over the glue to stick it onto the bag.

 Step 4: Next you’ll add a beard and mouth to your lion puppet.
-Draw a white beard and cut it out.
+These are included in our free Lunar New Year lion puppet template in the VIP Vault.
+Or just draw a white beard and cut it out.
 Make sure that it fits across the width of your bag.
 Then cut out a semi-circle to represent the lion’s mouth.

-See below for a way to draw a traditional mouth: three thick arches and one thin one, with lines in the third arch.
+See below for a way to draw a traditional mouth like the one in our template: three thick arches and one thin one, with lines in the third arch.
 These represent the lion’s mouth, tongue, and teeth.